natebrunelle/cs2102/markdown/group3.md

 ## Comparing the strategies

 It turns out that proofs by induction and proofs by contradiction using well-ordering are very closely related to one another (and in a very formal sense they are logically equivalent to one another).
 To get a vague idea for why, we can first of all look at the most important components of each proof.
-For a proof my contradiction using well-ordering, we need to show $\neg P(n) \rightarrow \neg P(n-1)$, or equivalently $\neg P(n+1) \rightarrow \neg P(n)$.
+For a proof by contradiction using well-ordering, we need to show $\neg P(n) \rightarrow \neg P(n-1)$, or equivalently $\neg P(n+1) \rightarrow \neg P(n)$.
 For a proof by induction we need to show $P(n)\rightarrow P(n+1)$.
 These two statements are logically equivalent to one another.
 Show this using logical equivalences (**Problem 2**).

-These proofs techniques are equivalent in that you can transform any proof by contradiction using well-ordering into a proof by induction by showing using the demonstration that $0\notin C$ as your proof of the base case $P(0)$, then using your proof that $\neg P(n) \rightarrow \neg P(n-1)$ as your inductive case since it is equivalent to $P(n)\rightarrow P(n+1)$.
+These proofs techniques are equivalent in that you can transform any proof by contradiction using well-ordering into a proof by induction by showing using the demonstration that $0\notin C$ as your proof of the base case $P(0)$, then using your proof that $\neg P(n) \rightarrow \neg P(n-1)$ as your inductive step since it is equivalent to $P(n)\rightarrow P(n+1)$.

 You can similarly transform any proof by induction into a proof by contradiction by well ordering by using your proof that the base case ($P(0)$) holds to show $0 \notin C$, and then using your proof that $P(n)\rightarrow P(n+1)$ in your inductive step as the proof of the logically equivalent statement $\neg P(n) \rightarrow \neg P(n-1)$.
 Everything else in these proof strategies are just structural pieces that will be the same among *all* proofs that use the respective strategy!